 An award-winning and avid chamber musician, Arianna was named one of the Rembrandt Young Artists at the Rembrandt Chamber Music Competition in Chicago and received the Live From Lincoln Center “Outstanding Student Performance Award”.
 Arianna’s numerous performances include Weill Hall at Carnegie Hall, Steinway Hall in NYC, the National Gallery of Art in Washington, D.C., the Gilmore International Keyboard Festival and the Ecoles d’Art Américaines at Château Fontainebleau, France.
 Arianna is a Young Steinway Artist.

 Arianna earned B.M. and M.M. degrees at The Juillard School, where she studied with Jerome Lowenthal and Hung-Kuan Chen.

-Robin Giesbrecht has performed in recitals and as a soloist with orchestras throughout Europe, North America and Asia, including debuts with the NDR Radio Philharmonic and the Southwest German Philharmonic.
-He was praised for his “stunning bravura and seemingly unlimited virtuosity” (Epoch Times) and “nimbleness at the keys” (Cologne-City News).
-Robin is a Steinway Artist.
+Pianist Robin Giesbrecht has been celebrated internationally with a career reaching mature artistry.
+Since winning the International Grotrian-Steinweg Competition at age seven and the NDR Arts Prize subsequently, Mr. Giesbrecht has enjoyed performances with in recitals and as a soloist with orchestras throughout Europe, North America and Asia, including debuts with the NDR Radio Philharmonic and the Southwest German Philharmonic.

-Robin began studying piano with famed pedagogue Karl-Heinz Kämmerling at age 8.
-He was awarded the Vladimir Horowitz scholarship at the Juilliard School as a student of Jerome Lowenthal and Joseph Kalichstein, where he received his undergraduate degree.
-Robin graduated from the Yale School of Music with a Master’s degree, where he studied with Peter Frankl.
+Robin Giesbrecht was awarded the Vladimir Horowitz scholarship at the Juilliard School as a student of Jerome Lowenthal and Joseph Kalichstein, where he received his undergraduate degree.
+He also studied at the Yale School of Music with Peter Frankl, graduating in 2017 with a masters degree in performance.